towshick71/towshick71/README.md

 - 👋 Hi, I’m @towshick71
 - 👀 I’m interested in ... not talking
-- 🌱 I’m currently learning ... nothing actually
+- 🌱 I’m currently learning ... how to productize thyself
 - 💞️ I’m looking to collaborate on ... not interested, i want to be left alone.it's comfortable
 - 📫 How to reach me ...
 DON'T